no-1ne/react-native-bootcamp/_posts/2017-06-25-detail-screen.md

   }
 ```
 Now if you go back to emulator and reload(**menu->reload**), you'd see the Main Screen and when you click on one of the ListItems it would take you to the Details Screen.
 But it isn't doing anything fancy, is it? now let's send the moment data from Main Screen to Detail Screen and show it the detail Screen.
-React Navigation `navigate` action takes another argument that again can be retrieved from the destination screen. so you can changes the `onPress` prop to.
+React Navigation `navigate` action takes another argument that again can be retrieved from the destination screen. so you can change the `onPress` prop to.
 ```
 onPress={() =>{
             this.props.navigation.navigate('Detail', { details : moment_obj,details_list : this.state.moments,moment_key : index});